San Francisco Historic & Cultural Chinatown Tour

 Explore one of San Francisco's most popular destinations with a tour that covers its history, food and culture.
 Get a true feel for the culture while touring the vibrant area with a native guide.

 What You Will Do

 - Discover the history and culture of the San Francisco Chinatown while also learning about its architecture and food.

-- Make stops at local landmarks, including a Buddhist temple, a fortune cookie factory, a tea shop, and a dim sum teahouse
+- Make stops at local landmarks, including a Buddhist temple, a fortune cookie factory, a tea shop, local murals and a dim sum teahouse

 - Enjoy lunch at a traditional Chinese restaurant with a professionally-selected tasting menu